Jae '24

 • Worked mainly for KT (Korea Telecom) Promotion and Events team, being responsible for creating website banners, posters, and illustrations.

-• Worked with Burger King, Baskin Robbins, Dunkin, and other major big corporates with creating visually appealing design elements for websites, posters, and event booths.
+• Worked with Burger King, Baskin Robbins, Dunkin, and other major corporations with creating visually appealing design elements for websites, posters, and event booths.

 • Worked with a major South Korean bank, Nyong Hyeop Bank, creating VIP events banners and website graphics.

-• During my time at IDEA Interactive, I was working on big advertising and marketing materials and accounts, helping me develop professional social skills and communication skills.
-This was a great opportunity for me to sharpen my graphic design skills that are essential to interior design and architecture as well.
+• During my time at IDEA Interactive, I worked on big advertising and marketing materials and accounts, helping me develop professional social and communication skills.
+This was a great opportunity for me to sharpen my graphic design skills which are essential to interior design and architecture as well.

 Have you studied abroad?
 Tell me about that experience.